 Students, along with their parents and older siblings were able to ask the performers questions about the music, the instruments and the style of dance.

-Ada Jenkins CenterOn Thursday, February 25, 2021, Music at St. Alban's, in conjunction with the Town of Davidson, provided a virtual Family Engagement music enrichment event at the Ada Jenkins Center LEARN Works After School Academic Enrichment Program.
+Ada Jenkins CenterOn Thursday, February 25, 2021, Music @ St. Alban's, in conjunction with the Town of Davidson, provided a virtual Family Engagement music enrichment event at the Ada Jenkins Center LEARN Works After School Academic Enrichment Program.

 The violinist, Mei-Li Garcia Beane, born and raised in Spain, spoke with the students in both English and Spanish.
 She performed numerous brief selections of musical offerings from 10th century Spain, 16th century Italy, 15th century Ottoman Empire, 18th century German along with music from North Africa, Ireland and Scotland.